krakenjs/pine/README.md

 #### `pine.configure(options);`
-- `options` (*Object*) - The default options which will be used for all loggers.
+- `options` - The default options which will be used for all loggers.

-- `options` - An optional configuration object.
-To omit this argument but still use a callback, pass `null` in this position.
 The options object supports the following optional keys:
     - `basedir` - The root directory against which relative paths are calculated.
 Defaults to root of calling module.
     - `levels` - The winston levels to use.
 Defaults to `npm` levels.